 On Windows, things are stricter.
 The Prime Video app can download some eligible shows and movies, but for rentals, the download button is usually missing, so you can only stream them while you are online and still within the 30-day and 48-hour windows.

 I’ve lost count of how many times I’ve seen people ask online: “Isn’t there a way to keep a rental longer than 48 hours?”
 I asked the same thing myself after missing the ending of a film mid-trip.
-Officially, the answer is no, since Amazon enforces those limits strictly.
-But that hasn’t stopped users from finding workarounds.
+Officially, the answer is no — Amazon enforces those limits strictly, and there’s no supported way to extend them.
+Some users talk about third-party tools that help manage offline viewing, but whatever you use, it shouldn’t change the fact that once your rental expires, you’re no longer allowed to watch that title.

-On Reddit, I came across a thread where someone asked whether StreamFab could download Amazon rentals.
-The reply was simple: “Yes, as long as you can play it on Amazon, StreamFab can save it.”
+On Reddit, I came across a thread where someone asked whether StreamFab Amazon Downloader could download Amazon rentals.
+The reply was simple: “Yes, as long as you can play it on Amazon, StreamFab can save it.

 StreamFab Amazon Downloader is one of the third-party tools in existence.
-It can save rented Amazon Prime movies, shows, or any other kind of Prime Video in common formats like MP4 or MKV to your PC forever.
-So that you can always watch Amazon Prime videos offline without worrying about expirations.
+It can save eligible Amazon Prime movies, shows, or other Prime Video titles you can already watch into common formats like MP4 or MKV on your PC, so it’s easier to watch Amazon Prime videos offline on compatible devices.
+The idea is to help you manage offline viewing more flexibly within your valid rental or subscription period, not to change how or when Amazon makes a title expire.

 Some people prefer alternatives, screen recording software for Amazon Prime Video, for example, though that usually means lower quality and a lot of manual work.
 Others mention tools like KeepStreams or NoteBurner.
-The idea is the same: bypass the time lock and keep the movie for offline use, each method with its own trade-offs.
+The underlying idea in these discussions is to make offline viewing more convenient, but none of these options should be used to change what happens when a rental expires; doing so may violate Amazon’s terms or local copyright laws.

 To put these options in context, here is how the main ways to watch rentals offline stack up side by side: